 If it has wine in the sauce, then it already gets bumped up a few notches on the adulting scale IMO.

-Anyway, why will you love this sauce?!
-Well, it’s creamy, FULL of flavor (hi garlic and white wine), and so easy to make.
-It takes only about 20 minutes from start to finish, which is a total win in my book.
+This cashew cream sauce is FULL of flavor (hi garlic and white wine), and so easy to make.
+It takes only about 20-30 minutes from start to finish, which is a total win in my book.

 How to make this recipe